 - Jogging or marathon running.

-The cyclical ketogenic diet should NOT be used to improve your endurance limit; rather it should help you overcome strength barriers.
+It is also important to realize that the cyclical ketogenic diet should NOT be used to improve your endurance limit; rather it should help you overcome strength barriers.
 Carb loading to get 2 more reps of your 15+ rep set is not a good time to use this, it should be used to get 2 more reps out of your 6-rep max set.